Jesus said while He walked the earth

 9 I will not carry out my fierce anger, nor will I turn and devastate Ephraim.
 For I am God, and not man - the Holy One among you.
 I will not come in wrath.

-A remnant will be saved through the great tribulation that covers this whole earth.
+A remnant finds Salvation through the great tribulation that encumbers the whole earth.

 The rider on the white horse is the antichrist.
-The impostor - as Christ comes on a white horse at the second coming to save the earth and mankind from the antichrist forces.
+The impostor - as the Christ (Messiah) comes on a white horse as we see at the second coming to save the earth and humanity from the antichrist forces.

 17 "Woe to the worthless shepherd, who deserts the flock!
 May the sword strike his arm and his right eye!
 May his arm be completely withered, his right eye totally blinded!"